-Use what you learned
+Sayings in Spanish: use what you learned

 This list is nowhere near complete, there are tons of expressions out there, just waiting for you to learn them!
-Each region will have their own, so speak with your friends or family from different countries and ask them what their favorite funny Spanish phrases are.
+Each region will have its own, so speak with your friends or family from different countries and ask them what their favorite funny Spanish phrases are.

-There’s also a ton of expressions that have direct English equivalents: “hablando del rey de roma” = Speak of the devil; “No hay mal que por bien no venga” = Every cloud has a silver lining.
+There are also a ton of expressions that have direct English equivalents: “hablando del rey de roma” = Speak of the devil; “No hay mal que por bien no venga” = Every cloud has a silver lining.
 Really, we could be here all day!

 The key to mastering Spanish expressions is to practice them in context.
 Try to pick just a couple of your favorites from this article and wait for the right moment to use them.

 Another good option to really get it to stick is to write a short story in Spanish.
 This way you can guarantee to create an opportunity to use some of these expressions in a context that makes sense.

 After writing them down in a story like that, it’ll be a lot easier for you to remember them and soon they’ll come to you automatically!